-- Fostering a distinct and positive "TCA Appearance." - Decreasing distractions. - Increasing wardrobe equity. - Supporting easy identification of visitors or strangers. - Giving parents and student an opportunity to demonstrate mutual support of TCA's core values and beliefs. - Teaching student the importance of self-discipline and personal responsibility. - Increasing group coherence and discouraging cliques or other forms of divisive or polarizing activities.
+- 1. Fostering a distinct and positive "TCA Appearance." - 2.
+Decreasing distractions. - 3.
+Increasing wardrobe equity. - 4.
+Supporting easy identification of visitors or strangers. - 5.
+Giving parents and students an opportunity to demonstrate mutual support of TCA's core values and beliefs. - 6.
+Teaching students the importance of self-discipline and personal responsibility. - 7.
+Increasing group coherence and discouraging cliques or other forms of divisive or polarizing activities.